FloorBroekgaarden/FloorBroekgaarden.github.io/_pages/gwtc5.md

   <li>At the same time, they find that <strong>39 ± 7% of binaries have negative χ<sub>eff</sub></strong> (according to the Bivariate Skewed model; 36 ± 6% from PixelPop), indicating systems with at least one black hole spin misaligned by more than 90° with respect to the orbit.</li>
 </ul>

 <p>Here is where it gets confusing.
 If you take the 39% negative χ<sub>eff</sub> value at face value, you would reason: for every misaligned (negative χ<sub>eff</sub>) system, a purely dynamical channel should produce an equally likely aligned one.
 So if ~40% are negative, then ~40% should be positive from the same channel, meaning ~80% of all events come from dynamically formed systems.
-That is a very strong claim — and it seems to be in tension with what you see from individual events, where only a handful clearly require positive χ<sub>eff</sub> and almost none clearly require negative χ<sub>eff</sub>.</p>
+That is a very strong claim — and it seems to be in tension with what you see from individual events, where already a handful clearly require positive χ<sub>eff</sub> and almost none clearly require negative χ<sub>eff</sub>.</p>

 <p>My honest take: I am not convinced.
 The χ<sub>eff</sub> measurement is notoriously difficult — it is strongly correlated with the mass ratio and other parameters, and spin inference from current detectors is genuinely hard.
 Furthermore, the PixelPop approach has a known limitation: even if the true χ<sub>eff</sub> distribution were a delta function at zero, the smoothness prior would spread it into both positive and negative territory.
 So a distribution that peaks near zero will always "leak" into the negative.
 I think the evidence for a significant negative-χ<sub>eff</sub> population is intriguing but not yet compelling.
 I want to see a few more events like GW241110 — ones that individually require negative χ<sub>eff</sub> — before drawing strong conclusions.</p>